-The Ideal-scope is based on a principle discovered by Mr Okuda in the 1970's.
-A 10x lens with a hot red / pink reflector in front of the diamond has a central viewing hole, which allows you to see just how much of the red/pink light refracts back from the diamond.
+The Ideal-Scope is based on a principle discovered by Mr Okuda in the 1970s.
+A lens with a hot pink reflector lets you see how much of the red/pink light comes back from the diamond.

-The instrument is a simple brilliance gauge; white areas in a diamond show light transmitted from behind the diamond; often called leakage – the enemy!
+An Ideal-Scope is a simple diamond brilliance/leakage gauge; the most brilliant diamonds look bright pink/red with a black star and minimal white or pale areas.
+White areas in a diamond show light transmitted from behind the diamond called leakage – the enemy!
 The blackness of the lens mimics an observer’s head blocking out the light.
-The most brilliant diamonds look bright pink/red with a black star and minimal white or pale areas.
-Most ideal cuts have small ‘V’ shaped white leakage features at the girdle.
+Ideal cut round diamonds have small ‘V’ shaped white leakage features at the girdle.

 An ideal-Scope also shows a diamonds symmetry and many vendors will use an ideal-scope photo for the ‘arrows’ and a Hearts and Arrows (H&A’s) scope image for the ‘hearts’ or rear of the diamond view.
 This is a great idea because the ideal-scope image provides more info on the diamonds cut than a arrows image.
 The main difference is the H&A’s scope shows the arrows as white where-as the ideal-scope shows a black eight-pointed star in symmetrical well-cut diamonds.
 Both scopes are a by-product of Mr Okuda’s discovery.